Switching From Paper Tickets to Hop

 When you check out, you can load $5 or more onto your card.
 When you’re ready to reload, you can add money using the website, app or phone hotline, or you can reload with cash at the store.

 Albertsons and Safeway stores no longer sell traditional paper fares.
-Fred Meyer, QFC and WinCo stores will continue selling paper fares until October 2018 — by October 15, they will exclusively sell and reload Hop cards.
+After Oct.
+15, 2018, Fred Meyer, QFC and WinCo stores will no longer sell paper fares.
 Paper fares for LIFT paratransit will still be available.

 I buy my fare on the bus or from the ticket machine

 You will still be able to buy your fare on the bus using cash (you’ll get a paper transfer like before) or at ticket machines using a card or cash.

 Note that some ticket machines now exclusively sell 2½-hour and 1-day Hop tickets — these are similar to the paper fares they sell today, but they must be tapped on a Hop reader every time you board or transfer.

 I buy my fare from the TriMet Ticket Office

 Our ticket office in Pioneer Square will continue selling traditional paper tickets and passes for the time being.
 You can also buy and reload all types of Hop cards here, and our staff is happy to help set you up and answer any questions you have.